logzio/logz-docs/_source/user-guide/cloud-siem/siem-dashboards.md

   - shalper
 ---

-Logz.io provides out-of-the-box dashboards for all [security integrations](/user-guide/cloud-siem/integrations).
-The dashboards are named after the security products and services.

-Your Cloud SIEM offers pre-configured monitoring dashboards for all official integrations.
+Cloud SIEM offers pre-configured monitoring dashboards for all official [security integrations on this list](/user-guide/cloud-siem/integrations).
 Keep a lookout for new dashboards and new integrations, we ship them monthly.

 ## Dashboards

 To see the list of available dashboards, select **Research > Dashboards** from the top menu.

-You can search dashboards by name or description.
-Dashboards provided by Logz.io are labeled and locked to protect against editing.
+You can search dashboards by name or description or sort them by their date of creation or last update.

 ![Logz.io Security Dashboards](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siem/security-dashboards.png)

+Note that dashboards provided by Logz.io are labeled and locked to editing.
+You can duplicate them to make them your own.
-You can always create your own visualizations and dashboards to add to Logz.io's pre-built dashboards.
+You can always create your own dashboards to add to Logz.io's pre-built dashboards.

+## Reports

+Logz.io reports allow you to automatically generate reports using your dashboards.
+You can send reports on a regular schedule to Slack and email recipients.

+To open a report scheduling form:

+* Open a dashboard, and click **Create report** from the top menu.
+* Select **Reports** in the top menu, and click **+ New report**.

+For further information on the scheduling form, see [Reports in Kibana](/user-guide/reports/).